tanishq1420/Excel-Sheet-Chat-Bot/README.md

 # Excel-Sheet-Chat-Bot

-## This is a langflow based implementation
-## The README.md will be soon updated
+## The README.md will be soon updated for detailed instructions

+1. Install langflow version 1.0.0a42 https://github.com/langflow-ai/langflow/releases/tag/v1.0.0a42
+2. use command langflow run
+3. create new project and upload json to view code and design